 I aim to make you more effective communicators - don’t forget that fluency is just one part of that

 I can see clients at my clinic at 60 Bloomsbury St, 10 Harley St, or if you’d prefer, at your home or work address.

 Many of my adult clients tell me they've never disclosed their stammer to other people.
 This is one of the first things I'll address.

 Meeting others who stammer can be a profound experience.
-Group sessions are always different depending on the participants, but I make sure everyone comes away feeling enriched and empowered.
+Group sessions are always different depending on the participants, but I make sure everyone comes away with something new.

-Some international clients find therapy over Skype/Facetime useful.
-The relationship between therapist and client is key, so I invite you to meet with your therapist for a quick chat over Skype (no charge!) to see if you think you’d get along
+Some international clients find therapy over online useful.
+The relationship between therapist and client is key, so I invite you to meet for a quick chat online to see if you think we’d be able to work together